in-der-kothe/exactly-once-semantics/README.md

 ## Our example - A payment service - Recap

 In the previous chapter you saw a pretty easy payment service with its different transactions.
-You as well played around with these connections and tested / caused minor troubles and the outcomes.
+You as well played around with these connections and caused minor troubles and investigated the outcomes.

 ### System landscape
 ![image](architecture.svg)